yuchingho/University/1) UWS First Year/3) Semester One - Introduction to Computer Animation/README.md

-Introduction to Computer Animation was focused on:
+Introduction to Computer Animation focused on:
 - 2D Animation using Adobe Flash Professional CS6
 - 3D Animation using Blender